MDaemon Server v16.5 Release Notes

 - Ctrl+A, Ctrl+C, Ctrl+V should now work where appropriate throughout the

 - The top-level Windows|Composite Log View and the "Activate Composite

 Log" button within the logging UI will now activate and bring to the top any

 existing composite log window or create a new one if there isn't one.

-being included in the log.
-Note: if you change the items you wish to
+included in the log.
+Note: if you change the items you wish to include in

-include in the composite log you will need to close and restart any already
+the composite log you will need to close and restart any already running composite